Pvt. Daniel Nelson Stoudt

-In 1931, Daniel's family moved back to Pennsylvania.
-He was not happy about this and had a difficult time adjusting to his new life.
-At school, he could not get along with the other students which resulted in his quitting.
-He then worked as a laborer on farms for seventy-five cents a day.
+In 1931, Daniel's family moved back to Pennsylvania, but he was not happy about this and had a difficult time adjusting to his new life.
+At school, he could not get along with the other students which resulted in his quitting and going to work as a laborer on farms for seventy-five cents a day.

 At Fort Knox, Daniel became a member of A Company of the 192nd Tank Battalion.
 Replacements were needed since many members of the original Wisconsin National Guard Company were transferred to Headquarters Company of the 192nd when it was created in January of 1941.

-That morning American planes went out on patrol.
-Everything the U. S. had was in the air.
-The planes returned at noon to refuel and were lined up on the runway in front of the hangers.
-The pilots went to lunch.
+That morning American planes went out on patrol, and everything the U. S. had was in the air.
+The planes returned at noon to refuel and were lined up on the runway in front of the mess hall, so the pilots went to lunch.

-Around noon, the Americans saw planes.
-At first, many thought the planes were American.
-It was only when they saw the "red dots" on the rings that the Americans knew the planes were Japanese.
+Around 12:45 that afternoon, the Americans saw planes, which many thought were American.
+It was only when they saw the "red dots" on the rings that the soldiers knew the planes were Japanese.
 The devastation of the attack was tremendous.
 Almost all the American planes were destroyed as well as most of the facilities.
 The soldiers felt helpless as they fired rifles and machine guns at the planes.
 Most of the the soldiers laid on the ground to lessen their chance of being hit by shrapnel.
 Daniel and a friend were laying five feet apart as a Japanese plane came over strafing.
 Five bullets from the planes machine guns hit between the two men.

 In Daniel's opinion, one of the greatest things working against the tank corps was that they had no knowledge of the terrain that they would be fighting on.
 The plan to defend the Philippine Islands called for the Filipino and American forces to engage the Japanese on the beaches of the Lingayen Gulf.
 This was were the invasion was expected.
 On December 10, 1941, the first landings of Japanese troops took place at Lingayen Bay.
 Daniel and the other soldiers learned that if the landings were successful, they were to fall back toward the south and establish a new defensive line.
 They would fall back three times.